-Yes, there are other private web sites offering visa processing services, and you have to pay a heavy service charge in addition to the visa fee.
+Yes, there are other private web sites offering visa processing services, and you have to pay a substantial service charge in addition to the visa fee.
 It is best to avoid them.
 Travellers on short holidays can easily obtain a one month visa.
 This type of visa is further extendable if you plan to stay longer.
-You have to apply for extensions at Department’s Head Office in Colombo at 41 Ananda Rajakaruna Mawatha, Punchi Boralla Colombo 10.
+You have to apply for extensions at Department’s Head Office in Colombo at 41 Ananda Rajakaruna Mawatha, Punchi Borella Colombo 10.

 Application for an extension should be submitted to the Visa Section of the Department of Immigration in Sri Lanka (head office) by visiting the Department or through an Authorized Agent.

 How does the Sri Lanka Electronic Travel Authority work?

 ETAs are issued electronically by the Sri Lanka Department of Immigration.
 Travellers, travel agents, airlines and specialist service providers like us around the world can use the ETA system to process an Electronic Travel Authority.
 The information contained in the applicant’s passport is entered into the ETA system- The ETA system works with departmental systems to check the applicant’s details.
 Following these checks, the service provider is advised of the outcome of the ETA application.

 When an ETA is granted, it is linked electronically to the applicant’s passport.
 If a denied message is received instead, the service provider refers the applicant to the nearest Sri Lanka embassy or mission.

 The Sri Lanka ETA is electronically linked to the passport and is accessible to the Department of Immigration.